thriveweb/sailinginparadise/content/boatTours/2018-08-31-romantic-sails.md

         **Where do your boats depart from?**

         Our boats are berthed at Marina Mirage.
-Please see the 'contact us' page on our website www.sailinginparadise.com.au for further details and a map.
+Please see the '[contact us](https://sailinginparadise.com.au/contact-us/)' page on our website for further details and a map.
 Marina Mirage is about 10 mins from Surfers and 15 mins from Broadbeach.

         **Where can I park?**

-        There is plentiful free parking underneath the Marina Mirage Shopping Centre which you are permitted to use.
+        There is plentiful free parking at Marina Mirage/Mariners Cove which you are permitted to use.
+Please check signage at time of parking and if parking overnight consider street parking to avoid towing.

         **What about other transport options?**

         There are lots of ways to get to the boat!
-The most popular (and cost effective/convenient) if often via Taxi or Uber.
+The most popular (and cost effective/convenient) is often via Taxi or Uber.

         **Can I BYO food and drink?**